A No-Code Introduction to Describing Data

 While it’s true that older adults may face higher risks of elevated SBP, it’s important to notice that there are many individuals in each of the older groups who maintain healthy blood pressure levels (the green parts of the distribution).
 Maintaining a healthy SBP is not simply a factor of aging, but often the result of deliberate lifestyle choices and effective medical management.
 Regular physical activity, a balanced diet low in sodium and high in fruits and vegetables, maintaining a healthy weight, avoiding too much stress, reducing alcohol intake, and avoiding tobacco are all proactive measures individuals can take to support cardiovascular health.
 Furthermore, regular health check-ups and timely management of other health conditions such as diabetes can greatly assist in keeping blood pressure within healthy limits.
 The advances in medical science also provide us with effective blood pressure-lowering medications when necessary.
 In other words, aging does not inevitably equate to high SBP.
 With appropriate lifestyle modifications, regular monitoring, and proactive healthcare, it’s entirely possible for older adults to sustain a healthy SBP well into advanced age.

-So — based on these graphs — we can see that the distribution of SBP for some of the age groups is pretty darn close to a bell-shaped curve.
-For example, if we limit our data frame to only participants between the ages of 16 and 25 (the first age group), then the distribution of SBP appears much more bell-shaped and symmetric.
+So — based on these graphs — we can see that the distribution of SBP for some of the age groups is quite close to a bell-shaped curve.
+For example, if we limit our data frame to only participants between the ages of 16 and 25 (the first age group), then the distribution of SBP appears bell-shaped and symmetric.
 Take a look at the histogram below of individuals age 16 to 25 — with a perfect bell-shaped curve overlayed.
 In this subsample of participants, the mean SBP = 112, the median SBP = 112, and the standard deviation of SBP = 12.

 The Empirical Rule states that: